Xanhos/LogiCraft/README.md

+> [!IMPORTANT]
-# ⚠️ Disclaimer: Educational Project Context
+> # Disclaimer: Educational Project Context
+>

-LogiCraft was developed during our first year of C++ studies.
+> LogiCraft was developed during our first year of C++ studies.
 The project was built by three main contributors over a span of just three months.
+>

-At the time, we were unfamiliar with game engine architecture and learned the GameObject/GameComponent system "on the fly" while developing.
+> At the time, we were unfamiliar with game engine architecture and learned the GameObject/GameComponent system "on the fly" while developing.
 As a result of these strict time constraints and our simultaneous learning process, the codebase is not optimized and would require a complete refactor to meet professional/usable standards.
 We have chosen to keep the repository in its original state to provide context on our development journey and ability to deliver under pressure.
+>

-With this in mind, enjoy the **Logicraft** !
+> With this in mind, enjoy the **Logicraft** !

 ---
 # Logicraft 🎮